 - Travel to SAIT every afternoon Monday to Thursday and commit to the program

 - Complete HCS3000 available through your Off-Campus education teachers.

 - Build confidence by developing learning strategies and work skills that support the student in their transition from high school to post-secondary education or the workforce.

 - Earn up to 8 high school Work Experience credits and 4 CTS credits.

 Note: Recommended courses include HCS3010 and Construction Safety Training Systems (CSTS).

 - Be taught by experienced instructors who are connected to industry and support students in making meaningful connections to career pathways.

 - Develop potential employment connections upon completion of the program.

-Contact your career practitioner or your Off-Campus education teacher by Nov.
-21, 2018.
+Contact your career practitioner or your Off-Campus education teacher.